debriefff/lsa/readme.md

 ### Methods

-*Buld index*.
+*Build index*.
 Make semantic space and save it on disk with choosen index-backend.
 Data will be taken from DB according to provided settings.

     sm.build_index()